Team + Mission

 To make a call using the keypad:

 Need to adjust the call volume?
-Use the volume slider on the screen or the plus and minus buttons on the keypad to
+Use the volume slider on the screen or the plus and minus buttons on the

 turn the volume up or down.
 You can also plug in your headphones for more privacy.